 If you cannot leave Nicaragua due to these restrictions, we recommend you find safe accommodation suited to your requirements, follow the advice of the local authorities and confirm your health/travel insurance cover arrangements.

 You are advised to follow official government sources for updates on any measures taken to control the spread of COVID-19.
 Ministry of Health: http://www.minsa.gob.ni/

 Additional information on the Coronavirus can be found via the following links:

-Because there is no Irish Embassy or Consulate in the Nicaragua, we are limited in the help we can offer you in an emergency situation.
-However, if there is an emergency, or if you need help and advice, you can contact our Consular Assistance Unit at the Department of Foreign Affairs and Trade in Dublin on +353 1 408 2000.
+Because there is no Irish Embassy or Consulate in the Nicaragua, we are limited in the help we can offer you in an emergency situation However, if there is an emergency, or if you need help and advice, you can contact the Embassy of Ireland in Mexico on +52 55 5520 5803.

 EU Directive on Consular Protection

 Under the EU Consular Protection Directive, Irish nationals may seek assistance from the Embassy or Consulate of any other EU member state in a country where there is no Irish Embassy or permanent representation.